Pay and entitlements for apprentices & trainees

 You can use PayCheck Plus to help to calculate minimum wages, allowances and penalty rates for your apprentices.

-You can use the Hair and Beauty Trainee Wage Calculator to help you find minimum rates of pay for your trainees.
+You can use the Retail Trainee Wage Calculator to help you find minimum rates of pay for your trainees.

-The trainee calculator provides rates of pay for the most common trainee scenarios.
-However, the calculator cannot provide rates if:
+The trainee calculators provide rates of pay for the most common trainee scenarios.
+However, you shouldn’t use the calculators if:

 - the business was previously covered by a Transitional Award, a Division 2B State award, or the Queensland Order - Apprentices' and Trainees' Wages and Conditions